 The traditional Georgian dishes of this unique country are something that made me hooked on to it immediately.
-Yet to come under the radar of popular European destination, this country of the Black Sea and Caucasus Mountains can take you on an overwhelming journey where food and wine are celebrated at another level.
+Yet to come under the radar of popular European destinations, this country of the Black Sea and the Caucasus Mountains can take you on an overwhelming journey where food and wine are celebrated at another level.

 On my last trip to Georgia, I had a great time sampling some of the best traditional Georgian dishes.
 Here I have compiled a list for your next visit to this gorgeous country.